amitu/amitu.github.com/quotes.md

 		-- unknown

 ----
-A calm sea does not make a skilled sailor.
-(African proverb)
+A calm sea does not make a skilled sailor. --African proverb

 ----
 <pre class="light">
  "Contrariwise," continued Tweedledee, "If it was so, it might be; and if it were so, it would be; but as it isn't, it ain't.
 That's Logic "
-								  -- Lewis Carroll (Alice In Wonderland)
+								  -- Lewis Carroll \(Alice In Wonderland\)
 </pre>

 ----